Someguy123/hivefeed-js/README.md

 `quote_symbol` - The symbol used for the `"quote": "1.000 HIVE"` part of the feed.
 Default: `HIVE`

+`alternate_nodes` - Alternate nodes to use if the main provided one is down.
+Provided as an array of nodes.
+Default : `["https://api.hive.blog", "https://api.deathwing.me"]`

 `disable_exchanges` - A list of exchange `code` 's to disable.
 Exchanges listed here will not be used directly (i.e. get price for A/B), nor indirectly (i.e. get price for A/D by converting A/C then C/D).